marketmuse/editor/README.md

 *Misc*:

+* **state** *(object)* - Internal state accessible through functions / formats api's.
+This is useful for building stateful logic through a plugins.
+Also it could be used to have multiple plugins rely on a single state.
 * **isCollapsed** *(boolean / null)* - Cursor location within a text is referred to as [Selection](https://developer.mozilla.org/en-US/docs/Web/API/Selection), and is indicated with an anhor point and a focus point.
 When a text is highlighted, anchor is where the selection begins and focus is the where it ends.
 A selection is [collapsed](https://developer.mozilla.org/en-US/docs/Web/API/Selection/isCollapsed) when anchor and focus are the same position, meaning, no text is selected.
 When there is no selection (ie. editor has no focus), this value will be null.
 * **isFocused** *(boolean)* - True if editor has focus.